parthasen/SDC/README.md

 # P3: Behavioural Cloning

-## The objective is to train a model that teaches a car to drive around a track in Udacity's simulator.
+#### The objective is to train a model that teaches a car to drive around a track in Udacity's simulator.

-This README contains info on
+#### A common problem in Deep Learning is overfitting on a given training set.
+Overfitting by simply memorizing the images and their corresponding steering angles is common and to combat this two tracks on which to train and test.
+Target of this project is to drive the car successfully on both tracks.

+#### Index:
-Files in this repo
+1.Files in this repo
-    Dataset characteristics
-        How data was captured
-        What data was recorded
-    Solution Design
-        Problem objective
-        Pre-processing of input data
-        Approach taken for designing model architecture
+2.Dataset
+3.Preprocessing and Approach
-    Model architecture
+4.Model architecture

+#### 1.Files in this repo